liyanasahir/liyanasahir.github.io/_pages/now.md

 # What I’m Doing Now:

+##### Reading
+*Writing to Learn* by William Zensser
+*Algorithms of Oppression* by Safiya Noble
+*Deep Work* by Cal Newport

 ##### Coding
-Exploring Computer Vision and Deep Learning.
-Completing my final project on Visual Question Answering.
+Exploring Natural Language Processing.
+Trying to find my way around Kaggle.

 ##### Leading
-Coordinating a team of female leaders to carry forth skill building initiatives for freshers under the Scheme for Her Empowerment @GCEKannur.
+Coordinating a team of female leaders to carry forth capability building initiatives under the Scheme for Her Empowerment @GCEKannur.

-##### Reading
-*Ummachu* by Uroob